JHartzer/beautiful-jekyll/_blogs/2020-06-23-Making-a-website.md

 are the use of liquid variables to iterate through build pages, and define how certain pages are to be treated.

-Take the main page of the site, for example.
-The pages are proceedurally generated using [pagination](https://jekyllrb.com/docs/pagination/) so overflow to multiple pages is handled, and all files from my `_posts/` folder are automatically generated into pages.

 ## In Short